Skip to main content

 • Coconut Oil (melted): 2 tablespoons (provides healthy fats and binds the crumble)

-• Stevia/Monk Fruit Blend: 1 tablespoon (adjust to your sweetness preference)
+• Stevia/Monk Fruit Blend (or my favorite: honey or maple syrup): 1 tablespoon (adjust to your sweetness preference)

 • Cinnamon: 1/4 teaspoon (optional, complements the almond flavor)